huggingface/blog/deploy-deepfloydif-using-bentoml.md

 4. **Build a Bento**: By creating a configuration YAML file, you package all the models and the [Service](https://docs.bentoml.org/en/latest/concepts/service.html) into a [Bento](https://docs.bentoml.org/en/latest/concepts/bento.html), a deployable artifact containing all the code and dependencies.
 5. **Deploy the Bento**: Once the Bento is ready, you can containerize the Bento to create a Docker image and run it on Kubernetes.
 Alternatively, deploy the Bento directly to Yatai, an open-source, end-to-end solution for automating and running machine learning deployments on Kubernetes at scale.

-If you seek a fully managed service for building and operating AI applications, consider deploying Bentos through BentoCloud.
-All [Hugging Face Diffuser models](https://huggingface.co/docs/diffusers/index) and pipelines can be seamlessly integrated with BentoML and shipped to production via BentoCloud, which enables models to run on the most suitable hardware with independent scalability based on usage.

 In this blog post, we will demonstrate how to integrate [DeepFloyd IF](https://huggingface.co/docs/diffusers/api/pipelines/if) with BentoML by following the above workflow.

 ## Table of contents